demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

 ### trustwave-seg-list-alerts
 ***
-Get a list of current alerts.
+Gets a list of current alerts.

 #### Base Command